taxes, tax consultant, tax return

 Procedure for obtaining Tax residency certificate

 Аll certificates are issued by the competent territorial office of the National Revenue Agency, according to the registered address of the applicant.
-The required documents include two things – general data about the specific person and a statement concerning the period of their stay, including questionnaire, which contains information connected to property, main residence, activity and others.
+The required documents include two things – general data about the specific person and a statement concerning the period of their stay, including a questionnaire, which contains information connected to the property, main residence, activity, and others.
 The application was to be drafted in Bulgarian language.

 In addition, there are some specifics, so it would be most beneficial for you to use the help of an attorney.
-The lawyer can execute the legal steps precisely and accurate as required by the law.
+The lawyer can execute the legal steps precisely and accurately as required by the law.
 It can save you time and money.

 You can reach us at: